kircherlab/MPRAlib/docs/index.rst

 Citation
 ---------

-If you use MPRAsnakeflow in your work, please cite our recent preprint:
+If you use MPRAli in your work, please cite our recent preprint:

 .. epigraph::